tyfiero/tyfiero/README.md

 [![Gmail](https://img.shields.io/badge/Gmail-tyfiero@gmail.com-informational?style=flat-square&color=EA4335&logo=gmail&logoColor=white)](mailto:tyfierodev@gmail.com?subject=Hey%20Ty!)

 I'm Ty, a self-taught developer building cool projects in Seattle, Washington.
-I'm the CTO of my new startup, building advanced agentic systems.
+I'm the CEO of Regia Labs, building advanced agentic systems.

 I started my career in Microbiology, but I shifted to web development in June of 2021 because I wanted to have more opportunities to express my creativity and build valuable things to share with the world.
 Check out my website for a list of my projects and past work.